miljonka/miniproject/README.md

 ***
 This project has been done and tested with Debian 11 and Ubuntu 22.04.1 LTS virtual machines.
 Use at your own risk!

-Rigth now applying the Starterpack state does:
+Right now applying the Starterpack state does:

 - install Firefox-ESR browser
 - install uBlock origin for Firefox